 The concentration requires 10 courses, 12 for honors concentrators.
+No more than two courses may count for multiple concentrations.

 - GNSS 0120.
 Introductory course on gender and sexuality across the disciplines